 I was invited to an Indian wedding earlier this year, thanks to my coworker and friend Akanksha.
-North Indian wedding, to be specific.
-She and her husband is from Rajasthan, a state in India located in the Northern part of the country.
+A North Indian wedding, to be specific.
+She and her husband are from Rajasthan, a state in India located in the Northern part of the country.

 So in terms of what to wear, here are your most common options for women:

-- Saree – a 2 piece set consisting of a crop top, and a piece of long fabric to be folded into the bottoms and draped over shoulders and arms.
-I’d say saree is the safest choice for a wedding guest.
+- Saree – a 2 piece set consisting of a blouse (crop top), and a piece of long fabric to be folded into the bottoms and draped over shoulders and arms.
+I’d say a saree is the safest choice for a wedding guest.